ABILITY

 NeuroKey data processing software

-The Wyss Center’s NeuroKey software is easily integrated with ABILITY.
-Developed as medical-grade software, the high-performance data analysis platform processes large amounts of information in real-time and enables rapid prototyping of clinical apps.
+The Wyss Center’s NeuroKey software is fully integrated with ABILITY.
+Developed as medical-grade software, the data analysis platform processes large amounts of information in real-time and enables rapid prototyping of clinical applications.

 We collaborate with academic and clinical partners as well as a network of industrial technology partners.